kotianrakshith/AzureProj3/README.md

 ![](/readmeimages/Images/Aspose.Words.c66ae028-478c-44e6-9bf2-5ceed97b39a7.047.png)

 That completes this project.
-We have used the same code from capstone1 but we have used azure tools like Azure Devops, Azure Repos, Azure container registry, docker in EC2 machine to achive the same results much easily.
+We have used the same code from capstone2 but we have used azure tools like Azure Devops, Azure Repos, Azure container registry, docker in VM machine to achive the same results much easily.